Cildo Meireles: Through (1983–1989)

 A labyrinthine structure which invites the visitor to walk across eight tons of broken plate glass.
 The maze is composed of "velvet museum ropes, street barriers, garden fences, blinds, railings, and aquariums" and in the center of it is a three-meter ball of cellophane.
 Meireles notes that an essential part of Through is the sense of psychological unease that comes from the participant's realization of the different sensory capacities and capabilities between the eyes and the body.
 For instance, the eyes can see through the glass parts of the work, but the body is physically impeded from passing through parts of the space.
 Furthermore, the sound of crunching glass underfoot while navigating the maze can be off-putting.
 He wanted the participant to experience psychological tension between the appreciation of the sonic and the appreciation of the visual.
 The work, Meireles says, "is based on the notion of an excess of obstacles and prohibitions."
 Meireles drew some of his inspiration for this installation from writer Jorge Luis Borges, whose subject matter sometimes included the concept of the labyrinth.
 Meireles also wanted the participant to experience feelings of awareness and attentiveness that come from walking a labyrinth.

+Olvido (1987-1989)

+"Olvido" is a large-scale installation.
+The materials used were unique.
+Those materials include banknotes, animal bones, and candles.
+The audience is able to experience with both materials and senses, visual, hearing, and smell.
+The materials used in the installation were metaphors of political and social issues.
+The artwork is an indication of the environmental disaster caused by the development and deforestation in the Amazon region and the damage to the Indigenous communities.